Overview of Vitamin Deficiency Care Online

 Vitamins restore nutrients your body isn’t getting through food and nutrition alone.
 These supplements can be administered through capsules, pills, oils, food, and intravenously.

 Sometimes our bodies simply do not absorb vitamins correctly through food.
 They can also be depleted through heavy exercise or urination.
-Many people can develop deficiencies if they don’t eat (or have access) to foods with sufficient amounts of certain vitamins.
-For example, some vegetarians might have iron deficiencies because they don’t eat meat.
+Many people can develop deficiencies if they don’t eat (or have access to) foods with sufficient amounts of certain vitamins.
+For example, people that decide to live a vegetarian or vegan lifestyle might have iron deficiencies because they don’t eat meat.

 Some people don’t get enough vitamins and nutrients because of lifestyle choices, too.
 For example, people who live in areas of the world that don’t get much natural sunlight may be deficient in Vitamin D.